2006 AFC U-17 Championship

 The 2006 AFC U-17 Championship was the 12th competition of the AFC U-17 Championship organized by the Asian Football Confederation (AFC), which was held between 3 and 17 September 2006 in Singapore.
 Japan won their second title with a 4–2 win against Korea DPR in the final.

 Qualification Competition

 Laos won Group I of the qualifying round and was placed in Group C of the finals, but was disqualified after an investigation by the Asian Football Confederation's disciplinary committee found that the team fielded an over-aged player in the AFC U-13 football tournament in Laos in April 2005.
-Australia, which finished behind Laos in the qualification, did not take the slot, hence no replacement was made for Laos.
-Therefore, only fifteen teams competed in the final tournament.
+Australia, which finished behind Laos in the qualification, declined to take the slot: therefore, only fifteen teams competed in the final tournament.